 Vinegar seems to be making its way around the house these days and we are not mad about this inexpensive hack that most of us have in our cabinets.
 The same way vinegar takes the lingering odor out of the home is the same way it will take the odor out of the furniture.
-Mix one-part vinegar to one-part water and with a clean wash cloth you will gently spread the solution around the furniture.
-For material you are hesitant to wipe down, put the same solution in a spray bottle.
+Mix one part vinegar to one part water and with a clean washcloth, you will gently spread the solution around the furniture.
+For any material that you’re hesitant to wipe down, put the same solution in a spray bottle.
 After a couple hours of air drying, your furniture will be smelling brand new.

 5. Kitchen Sink